Responsible pet ownership

 - These changes will deliver on the Government’s commitment to improve traceability and transparency of breeding practices.

-- The new registry will be delivered in stages, with the key functions needed to support this Bill to be released from later this year.
+- The new registry will be delivered in stages, with the key functions needed to support this Act to be released from later this year.

 The new registry will